15 former WSU frat members charged in alcohol poisoning death

 On the night before Martinez died, he consumed the bulk of a half-gallon of rum and became unconscious.
 No one called for medics until 8:30 the next morning.
 The Whitman County Coroner ruled that the death was accidental.

-In 2020, Martinez’s parents filed a wrongful death lawsuit against the university and the Alpha Tau Omega fraternity which he was pledging to join.
+In 2020, Martinez’s parents filed a wrongful-death lawsuit against the university and the Alpha Tau Omega fraternity, which he was pledging to join.

 In February, The Pullman Police Department recommended hazing charges for two WSU students, including a frat member who acted as a “big brother” to Martinez.
 Police also recommended misdemeanor charges for seven fraternity members involved with the heavy drinking that led to Martinez’s death and charges for furnishing alcohol for the remaining five fraternity members.